 My name is Chris and I am an addict- addicted to hot rods and vintage Harleys!
 I am super frugal and child-free by choice.
-I have been a writer for Renegade Magazine for over three years and I am officially part of Throttle Gals Magazine.
-I support those who support me.
+I have been a writer for Renegade Magazine for over three years.
+I believe that anyone can improve their circumstances if they are motivated to do so.
+I LOVE to promote and I support those who support me.

 Together with my husband we make sure that OLD IRON NEVER DIES!